it-arjan/MVCFrontened/README.md

 - Owin code dealing with OAUTH
 - setting the different claims on auth success

+### /Script/Custom Folder
+-BackendCommunication.js + WebEntryPointCommunication.js are JQuery
+-NotificationAnimate.js is a mix of Js/Jquery.
+There can be any amount of random incoming notiications, but there are max 3 message-divs available to display.
+If all divs are taken, the notification has to wait until a div becomes vailable.
+Could be done differently, but it was an interesting problem to solve in single threaded Js.

 ### /Helpers/SettingsChecker
 - Auto-checks on Application_Startup if all registered settings are present in Web.config, if not .. exception

+### MVCFrontendTests Project
+- currently only holds a few MS unit tests for HomeController.
+This reaquired to implement DI in Custom controller factory, and a wrapper onject for extention methods